 Overview of the exhibition

-The Osaka Museum of History will hold a special featured exhibition titled “World Heritage of Osaka: Bunraku and Korean Envoys to Japan” in the Special Exhibition Hall on the 6th floor from September 30 (Sat.) to November 26 (Sun.), 2017.
+The Osaka Museum of History will hold a special exhibition titled “Hotta Tatsunosuke: A Natural Historian Active in Osaka from the Late Edo Period to the Modern Period” in the Special Exhibition Hall on the 6th floor from April 25 (Wed.) to June 18 (Mon.), 2018.

 |Organizer||Osaka Museum of History|

 |Special cooperation||Tokyo National Museum|

 |Exhibition period||April 25 (Wed.) to June 18 (Mon.), 2018

 *Closed on Tuesdays except May 1, 2018

 *Please enter 30 minutes prior to closing.